vhonebon1/CV/README.md

 #### Problem solving

 * Problem solving was one of the main things that drew me to coding and it has been the thing I have enjoyed the most during my time at Makers Academy.
 I employed very practical problem solving skills at work - no one exhibition was the same and I was often faced with unique logistical constraints, for example shipping to or from unusual locations or working with priceless, large or extremely fragile artworks.
 I have greatly enjoyed being able to apply my skills to coding and to engage with problems on a more theoretical level.
-During the course I have actively sought out extra challenges - such eschewing existing testing frameworks in favour of building my own - and aim to continue learning new languages as part of this outlook.
+During the course I have actively sought out extra challenges - such as avoiding existing testing frameworks in favour of building my own - and aim to continue learning new languages as part of this outlook.

 ## Education